-Why we deprecated this feature
+Why we no longer support this feature

 - HTTP GET requests should never be used when dealing with sensitive data (see HTTP Request Methods).
 Sensitive information within URLs may be logged in various locations, including the user's browser, the web server, and any forward or reverse proxy servers between the two endpoints (see CWE-598: Information Exposure Through Query Strings in GET Request).
 URLs may also be displayed on-screen, bookmarked or emailed around by users.
 They may be disclosed to third parties via the Referer header when any off-site links are followed.
 Placing session tokens into the URL increases the risk that they will be captured by an adversary (see CWE-200: Information Exposure).
 For more information, also see OWASP: Information exposure through query strings in URL.